 In a nutshell, both — maybe.
 In other words, there’s currently no clear diagnosis for marijuana addiction, but dependence from excessive use can manifest in both physiological and psychological symptoms.
-Check out Drinking addiction: Psychological or physical? for more info on the differences between psychological dependence and physical dependence.
 However, keep in mind that dependence to marijuana is actually fairly rare.
 In fact, there is a nine percent chance that a user will become dependent on marijuana at some point in their lifetime.
 This makes it pretty unlikely that marijuana use would cause dependence compared to most other drugs, even though it’s one of the most widely used in the world.
 That being said, the risk of dependence increases with the frequency of use in and other factors like age and genetics (more on that later).
 Whether the symptoms of dependence are more physiological or psychological can vary between individuals.

 While the nature of dependence on marijuana isn’t completely understood yet, long-term marijuana use appears to affect the brain in ways that are similar to other addictive substances.
 Smoking or ingesting marijuana releases THC (tetrahydrocannabinol) which acts on areas of the brain that influence pleasure, memory, concentration, sensory and time perception, and coordinated movement — this is what produces a "high.”
 However, the more often a person uses, the more likely this high gets blunted, leading frequent users to smoke or ingest marijuana in increasingly higher doses — this is known as developing a tolerance.
 The more frequently people use and the higher the dose, the greater the chance someone has of developing dependence.